techBeck03/Scratch/README.md

 ## Docker

 Most images for ecohub use `centos:centos7.4.1708` as their base image.
-Try to follow suit.
+Try to follow suit in order to make downloads faster and save ecohub disk space.

-Will add more detail here as time permits.
+Docker images should be posted to `https://hub.docker.com/u/ecohub/` when possible, but the ecohub manifest (described below) allows other locations to be specified.

+Docker images can be downloaded and run independently of the ecohub portal, so the environment variables or config files used by the container should be well documented on Docker Hub.
+In most cases, it's much easier for the end user to employ your container through ecohub than by manually downloading the image.

 ## Manifest.json